-Dale Ralph Davis is Minister in Residence of First Presbyterian Church in Columbia, South Carolina.
-He is also the author of the Joshua commentary in the Focus on the Bible series.
+Dale Ralph Davis is the author of the Joshua commentary in the Focus on the Bible series.
+He is Minister in Residence of First Presbyterian Church in Columbia, South Carolina.
 Previously, Pastor Davis was pastor of Woodland Presbyterian Church in Hattiesburg, Mississippi, and was Professor of Old Testament at Reformed Theological Seminary in Jackson, Mississippi.
 He is well-known for his Old Testament commentaries, and his book The Word Became Fresh: How to Preach from Old Testament Narrative Texts.

 7 Questions on Joshua in the Focus on the Bible Commentary Series

 Recently, Pastor Davis’ graciously answered my questions about his Joshua commentary.
 Readers will learn how this commentary came to be, what is unique about it among Joshua commentaries, and how the project edified him personally.

 1. What previous research and/or personal interests led you to this project and helped prepare you to write this commentary on Joshua?

 I had taught through the ‘Former Prophets’ several times in seminary classes, so, after I left the seminary the first time for a pastorate, I decided to try to pull together my notes and studies on Joshua and see if I could set it down in a coherent exposition.
 I’m sure that I had also preached on a number of passages in Joshua and that also fed into my writing.

 2. Who is the intended audience for this commentary?
 Would it benefit pastors? professors? students? lay Christians in the local church?